 Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

-Lawful permanent residents, also known as green card holders, are those individuals who have been granted permanent residency status in the United States.
+Lawful permanent residents, also known as green card holders, are those individuals who have been permitted the privilege to live and work in the United States indefinitely.
+They possess the right to accumulate wealth, own property, and contribute to the growth and development of the nation.
 As a result, they are authorized to live and work in the country permanently and have many of the same rights and benefits as United States citizens.
-They can sponsor family members for immigration and also apply for U.S. citizenship after a certain period.
+They can sponsor family members for immigration and apply for U.S. citizenship after a certain period.

 However, LPRs can still be placed in removal proceedings if they violate immigration laws.
+Crimes involving moral turpitude, for instance, could result in legal implications leading to deportation proceedings.
 In such cases, they may be eligible for cancellation of removal proceedings.

 Immigration issues can be challenging.
 However, an attorney can provide valuable assistance to lawful permanent residents seeking cancellation of removal and help protect their rights throughout the process.